michaelssavage/TastyTravel-3rdYearProject/technical_manual/README.md

 <div align="center">
 <img alt="data flow diagram" src="images/dataFlow.png" width="700">
 </div>
 <br></br>

-<br></br>
+The data flow diagram shows how the signed in user and the app can interact at a high level.
+The user can perform tasks like searching for a meeting place which then in turn can generate a map, create recommended search results and present the search history and saved places.

+The search history is stored automatically while the saved places relies on the users manual control.
+The data is stored in Firebase under different headings.
+The _History_ child or the _Saved Places_ child.

 <a name="context-diagram"></a>
 ## 3.5.
 Context Data Flow Diagrams

-The following context flow diagram describes the entities external to the system but vitally important.
-Each entity is contained within a rectangle and has the entity name in the middle.
-The TastyTravel application is contained within a round cornered triangle.
-The users interaction with the application causes information to sent to each of these entities which in turn causes a response.

-<br></br>
 <div align="center">
 <img alt="Context Data Flow Diagram" src="images/Context_Data_Flow.jpg" width="700">
 </div>
 <br></br>

+The following context flow diagram describes the relationship between the system and entities external to the system.
+They are vitally important.
+Each entity is contained within a rectangle and has the entity name in the middle.
+The TastyTravel application is contained within a round cornered triangle.
+The users interaction with the application causes information to sent to each of these entities which in turn causes a response.

 <a name="problems-resolutions"></a>
 # 4. Problems and Resolutions